2020 Accredited Online Occupational Therapy Programs

 Students in online occupational therapy programs study medical science, anatomy, physiology, and different interventions in occupational therapy.
 In addition to didactic coursework, on-site clinical experiences in hospitals, clinics, and long-term care facilities help students learn how different therapy interventions work in practice.

 The educational requirement to become an OTA is an associate degree.
 Associate programs include classes in natural science, occupational therapy protocol, and professional behavior.
 These associate-level degrees are currently not available online.
 Instead, they are available at vocational school and community college campuses.

 There are limited opportunities to earn undergraduate OTA degrees online.
 Most programs are delivered in an in-person format to account for the ways in which the career is highly physical and dependent on human observation.
 In addition, a certain amount of clinical work is necessary for graduation from these programs, as well as for licensure.
 An OTA program will teach students the necessary tools they need to be successful in their career, including how to communicate with occupational therapists, patients, and family members, professional ethics, and therapeutic techniques.
 Clinical fieldwork will be required.
-An associate or bachelor's degree for OTAs are commonly found through technical colleges and universities, and a high school diploma or GED will be required for admittance.
+An associate or bachelor's OTA degree is commonly found through technical colleges and universities, and a high school diploma or GED will be required for admittance.
 At this point, there are no graduate degrees available online for OTAs.